<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 1. Timeouts And Automatic Retries

-Timeouts set a maximum time limit for a request to be completed.
+Timeouts set a maximum time limit for completing a request.
 If the request takes longer than the specified time, it is considered a failure.
 Timeouts prevent a system from waiting indefinitely for a response, help free up resources, and prevent bottlenecks.

 1. Timeouts and Retries